ahessl/Final/README.md

-# How to Read and Edit Hobo Files from the Same Type of Instrument
+# How to Read and Edit .Hobo Files from the Same Type of Data Logger

 ## Table of contents
 * [Introduction](#Introduction)